shahaliyev/pp2-as01/README.md

 ### Other [5]

 Your code should be **tidy**.
 Do not put unnecessary gaps or unnecessary comments.
 If you think that it is meaningful to do something, do it.
-Make your code understandable and easy to read.
-[2]
+Make your code is understandable and easy to read. `[2]`

 Make use of **git/github** properly.
 Make consistent and reasonable commits.
 Frequently used `git` commands were as follows: